Live Chat Now

 Can I earn a technical management degree online?

 Absolutely!
-At DeVry, we offer our Bachelor's Degree in Technical Management program as an online degree program that you can work on from the comfort of your home or wherever is most convenient.
+Here at DeVry, we offer our Bachelor's Degree in Technical Management program as an online degree program that you can work on from the comfort of your home or wherever is most convenient.
 Online degrees can be an excellent option for those who have other commitments, such as full-time work or raising a family, that can impede their ability to attend classes in person.

-Do I need to have previous background in IT in order to pursue a technical management degree?
+Do I need to have a previous background in IT in order to pursue a technical management degree?

 What courses will I be taking for the degree program for technical management?